modin-project/modin/README.md

 <img align="right" style="display:inline;" height="350" width="300" src="https://github.com/modin-project/modin/blob/master/docs/img/read_csv_benchmark.png?raw=true"></a>

 The `modin.pandas` DataFrame is an extremely light-weight parallel DataFrame.
-Modin transparently distributes the data and computation so that all you need to do is continue using the pandas API as you were before installing Modin.
-Unlike other parallel DataFrame systems, Modin is an extremely light-weight, robust DataFrame.
+Modin transparently distributes the data and computation so that you can continue using the same pandas API while being able to work with more data faster.
 Because it is so light-weight, Modin provides speed-ups of up to 4x on a laptop with 4 physical cores.

 In pandas, you are only able to use one core at a time when you are doing computation of any kind.
 With Modin, you are able to use all of the CPU cores on your machine.
-Even in `read_csv`, we see large gains by efficiently distributing the work across your entire machine.
+Even in a traditionally synchronous task like `read_csv`, we see large gains by efficiently distributing the work across your entire machine.

 ```python
 import modin.pandas as pd